 MCMA Invited Speaker

 Javier Vijande is a professor at the Molecular, Nuclear, and Atomic Physics department of the University of Valencia, Spain.
-He holds a PhD in physics from the University of Salamanca where he was an assistant Professor before moving to Valencia to occupy a researcher position in the Theoretical Physics department.
+He holds a PhD in physics from the University of Salamanca where he was an Assistant Professor before moving to Valencia to occupy a researcher position in the Theoretical Physics department.

 His research focus has always been linked to computation-intensive calculation techniques.
 In the beginning of his scientific career he worked in developing numerical methods to approach the few- and many-body problems in hadronic physics.
-Nowadays, his main research interest are Monte Carlo simulations in the field of medical physics and its clinical applications.
+Nowadays, his main research interests are Monte Carlo simulations in the field of medical physics and its clinical applications.

 Professor Vijande serve as a member of the American Association of Physicist in Medicine (AAPM) Brachytherapy Subcommittee and Brachytherapy Source Registry Work Group, and as Chair of the Working Group on Model-Based Dose Calculation Algorithms in Brachytherapy.